Jayesh-Dev21/C-webserver/README.md

 # C-webserver

-- an http protocol based web server written in C
+- An http protocol based web server written in C for CSOC'25

-- for CSOC'25